Beel132/colorsOrganizer/README.md

 ## How it works?

-First, you will see this `Title` interface, where you can put your **PALETT TITLE**.
+First, you will see this `Title` interface, where you can put your **PALETTE TITLE**.

 ![First View Interface](https://i.imgur.com/W9VHqSs.png)

 ---

-Then, you have to choose the number of colors you want to save in your new palett, so new boxes will be created based on your selected value, like this:
+Then, you have to choose the number of colors you want to save in your new palette, so new boxes will be created based on your selected value, like this:

 ![Selected Interface](https://i.imgur.com/5NRBaVi.png)